 Military with PTSD Places 3rd in #FailForward Contest

 Happy Veterans Day!
 A few weeks ago, GlobalGiving challenged Military with PTSD to share our #failforward moment from our Explosion of Kindness Program.
 We are proud to announce, Military with PTSD placed 3rd in the Fail Forward contest with the Explosion of Kindness Success and Failure Report.
 We have learned so much from our Firework Sign program and from GlobalGiving.
-By teaching and challenging us, we have been able to grow as a non-profit.
+By teaching and challenging us, we have been able to grow as a the military education finance options, with great options.
 We appreciate and value all that GlobalGiving has done and continues to do.
 We would also like to say a huge THANK YOU!!! to our members, our supporters, and our contributors.
 Without all of you, none of this would be possible.

 You can read the winning submission below and you can also read GlobalGiving’s announcement here: GlobalGiving Meet the winners

 Dear Friends and Family of Military with PTSD,